r-haase/Coursera/Johns Hopkins University Data Science Specialization/Capstone Project/README.md

-# Johns Hopkins Data Science Captstone Project @ Coursera
+# Johns Hopkins Data Science Capstone Project
 Data Science Specialization Captone Project

 The following links guide you to and through the **NLP prediction tool**, I built as part of the capstone project.